beeankha/CatSaveUs/README.md

-## Cat Save Us! 🛸 👾 🐈
+# Cat Save Us! 🛸 👾 🐈

 * * *

-### Overview
+## Overview

-This is a simple Pygame-based ~alien~ cat shooter game that I did for Python practice.
+This is a simple Pygame-based ~alien shooter~ cat game that I made for Python/Pygame practice.
 It's based on the tutorial from the excellent [Python Crash Course](https://nostarch.com/pythoncrashcourse2e/) book.

 Read more about Pygame here: https://www.pygame.org/wiki/about

-**Requirements:**
+* * *

+## Requirements:
 - Python 3
 - Pygame